-Ensure that you as a teacher do not have long fingernails or jewellery that could accidently scratch the client.
-This disease means that people can easily get small scratches infected and ulcerated, not nice and potentially dangerous.
-With this group of clients it is important that they regularly see a podiatrist to ensure that their feet and nails are well maintained and that there are no ulcerations.
+Ensure that you as a teacher do not have long fingernails or jewelry that could accidentally scratch the client.
+This disease means that people can easily get small scratches infected and ulcerated, not nice, and potentially dangerous.
+With this group of clients, it is important that they regularly see a podiatrist ensure that their feet and nails are well maintained and that there are no ulcerations.
 It is important that they are regularly supervised by a podiatrist if they are badly affected in the feet.

-Also encourage the person to report what they are feeling and stop immedicately if their is the specific pain starting to develop.
+Also, encourage the person to report what they are feeling and stop immediately if there is a specific pain starting to develop.
 Ensure the person regains a more consistent temperature level and have them wiggle their fingers and toes and do some of the exercises listed below to encourage circulation.